 After the blessing ritual, it was time to head to the 3rd stop of our day tour to Chiang Rai, the White Temple was waiting for us.

-Toilet photo snapped and Kiki announced the 4th stop of our Chiang Rai day tour, the so needed lunch break.
+A toilet photo was snapped and Kiki announced the 4th stop of our Chiang Rai day tour, the so-needed lunch break.

 When I was booking the tour to Chiang Rai I told Kiki that Khao Soi is one of my favorite dishes in Thailand, so he promised to take me to a restaurant in Chiang Rai that serves the best Khao Soi in Northern Thailand.